Finding Curriculum for Homeschooling

 It would be impossible to list every single option for homeschooling curriculum.
 As homeschooling has grown, so have the amount of choices.
 It’s very easy to get overwhelmed.
 Which program is best?
 Which one gives me the best value for my money?
 Are there free options and are they any good?
 How do I pick???
+It’s not hard to find curriculum for homeschooling.
+If anything, it’s too easy!

 Three different kinds of homeschool curriculum.